Democrats pressure GOP on debt limit, spending cuts

 But those spending reductions could come at a cost.
 Moody’s Analytics estimated that the Republican bill would cause 790,000 job losses next year.

-Mark Zandi, chief economist at Moody’s Analytics, said in his prepared testimony to the committee that the timing of the spending cuts envisioned in the House bill would “meaningfully increase” the likelihood of a recession.
+Mark Zandi, chief economist at Moody’s Analytics, said that the timing of the spending cuts envisioned in the House bill would “meaningfully increase” the likelihood of a recession.
 Economic growth, he projects will be about 2.23% should Congress pass a clean debt ceiling, versus 1.61% if the House Republican legislation becomes law.

+“We need to end this drama as quickly as possible,” Zandi said of the debt ceiling.
+“If we don’t, we’re going to go into recession and our fiscal challenges will be made even worse,.”

 Republicans have argued that reduced spending is necessary to curb the inflation that has increased the cost of fuel, food and housing.
 They say their legislation will put the country’s finances on a slightly more sustainable path without harmful hikes to income taxes.